ibm-cloud-docs/account/faqs-iam.md

 {: #iam-policies}
 {: faq}

-An IAM access policy is how users, services IDs, and access groups in an account are given permission to work with a specific IAM-enabled service or resource instance, manage a resource group, or complete account management tasks.
+An IAM access policy is how users, services IDs, trusted profiles, and access groups in an account are given permission to work with a specific IAM-enabled service or resource instance, manage a resource group, or complete account management tasks.
 Each IAM access policy is made of a subject, target, and role.
-A subject is the who has the access.
+A subject is the who that has the access.
 The target is what the subject can have access to.
 And, the role, whether it is a platform or service role depending on the context of the selected target, defines what level of access the subject has on the target.

-A subject is a user, service ID, or access group.
+A subject is a user, service ID, trusted profile, or access group.
 A target can be a service in the account, a resource group in the account, a specific resource instance or type, or an account management service.
 And, the roles that are provided as choices depend on your selected target.
 Some services have service-specific roles that are defined, and some use platform roles only.
 To understand this concept visually, check out the following graphic with an outline of the options for creating an IAM policy:

 ![Creating IAM policies](images/IAM.svg "How IAM access policies are created by using a subject, target, and role"){: caption="Figure 1.
 How IAM access policies are created by using a subject, target, and role" caption-side="bottom"}